 Our estimate of viral load for HIV positive FSW was based on analysis of dried blood spot samples.
 While plasma analysis is normally considered the gold-standard approach, DBS appeared to be an acceptable method for viral load monitoring using the NucliSENS assay, and we estimated high DBS sensitivity compared to plasma ‘gold-standard’ (sensitivity=87.4% and specificity=96.8%)[20].

 Coverage of ART among HIV positive FSW was similar at 43.4% (range 32.3 – 54.0) to the 40% we had hypothesised prior to the trial[19].
 This was slightly higher but in the range of the pooled estimate of 39.3% (27.2-52.9%) among sex workers from low and middle income in studies found in a recent meta-analysis and systematic review[8].
 Some 67.7% of those FSW who were aware of their status and reported they were positive also reported taking ART (range 53.4-84.1%).
 This was similar to our findings in three sites in 2011, when we found 51-74% HIV positive FSWs who were aware of their HIV status were also engaged with care[14].
-However, coverage is well below the 90:90:90 target set by UNAIDS[30].
+However, coverage is well below the target set by UNAIDS (90% of people with HIV are aware of their infection, 90% of people diagnosed with HIV are on ART and 90% of those on ART adhere and have undetectable levels of HIV in their blood).
+[30].
 Coverage among the general population of adult women in Zimbabwe is not known.

 Overall 77.8% of those reporting taking ART had a viral load <1000 copies/ml, as did 15.8% of HIV positive women who did not report being on ART.
 That such a large proportion of women not on ART had a suppressed viral load was not anticipated; one explanation is that women under-reported their knowledge of HIV status and ART usage.
 However, there have been other surveys with similar findings: the 2012 Kenya AIDS Indicator Survey found that 30% of individuals who reported not being on ART were virally suppressed[31] and among men who have sex with men in the United States reporting to be unaware of their status and therefore not on ART in 2004-2011, 2/11 to 3/7 were found to be virally suppressed[32].
 We plan to investigate this further.

-(2)(3, 4)(5)(6)
+These data point to an urgent need to improve HIV prevention and care for female sex workers in Africa using comprehensive community-based sex worker led interventions.(2) There is good evidence of their cost effectiveness(3, 4) but in few countries has comprehensive care as recommended by WHO(5) been taken to scale.
+Interventions that work across the cascade are likely to be more scalable and cost-effective than those that work on only one aspect of the cascade.(6)

 Conclusions

 In conclusion, our findings have contributed to knowledge of the HIV care cascade among sex workers in southern Africa.
-They confirm the urgent need for HIV prevention and care services in this population.
+They confirm the urgent need for HIV prevention and care services in this population that address each step of the care cascade.
 We hope that the SAPPH-Ire trial will contribute to our understanding of how best to serve the needs of female sex workers in the region.

 References